smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Brandon Parkes.md

 - No changes required

 ##October
 - Change to the way the comparison area is used.
-Previously several comparison areas were identified based on the forst part of the study area ids.
+Previously several comparison areas were identified based on the first part of the study area ids.
 Now only one comparison is area is used.